oatmealine/uranium-template/MANUAL.md

 local shader = Shader('src/shader.frag') -- returns a RageShaderProgram
 ```

 Afterwards, call `setShader` on your actor.
-You can call this outside of `uranium.init`, if you like.
+You can call this outside of `init`, if you like.

 ```lua
 setShader(actor, shader)